 - Effective allocation and use of admin accounts

-- Assigning NTFS (New Technology File System) and SMB (Server Message Block) authorizations
+- Assigning NTFS and SMB authorizations

-- Optimal firewall settings
+- Proper firewall configuration

 - Split permission model for backup integrity

-CryptoLocker ushered in the new age of ransomware in 2013, and the damage caused by different versions of ransomware is said to be billions of dollars annually, roughly doubling every two years.
-Notorious attacks include Locky, and Petya.
-Recent headline threats like Ryuk, DoppelPaymer and CryptoWall are more sophisticated and have wreaked more damage than earlier strains.
-Even if your backup procedures allow you to restore your encrypted data, you can still be hurt by so-called exfiltration, where stolen documents are made public (known as "doxxing").
-Because new variants of ransomware crop up every day, there is no guarantee that conventional signature-based anti-virus tools will block the latest attack.
-If an attack does appear in an email, it is important that your end users have learned to be aware of social engineering techniques.
-Your last line of protection is a sound process for performing and retaining remote backups plus the deployment of reliable restoration platforms.
+CryptoLocker ushered in the new age of crypto-ransomware in 2013, and the damage attributed to by different versions of ransomware is said to be billions of dollars annually, more than doubling every two years.
+Notorious attacks are Locky, and NotPetya.
+Recent high-profile threats like Ryuk, Maze and Cerber are more sophisticated and have caused more havoc than older strains.
+Even if your backup processes allow you to recover your encrypted data, you can still be threatened by exfiltration, where ransomed data are exposed to the public.
+Because additional versions of ransomware crop up daily, there is no guarantee that traditional signature-based anti-virus tools will block a new malware.
+If threat does appear in an email, it is important that your users have been taught to identify social engineering tricks.
+Your last line of defense is a sound scheme for performing and keeping remote backups plus the use of dependable restoration tools.

 Contact Progent About the ProSight Ransomware Preparedness Review in Arlington